pflaeging/patroni-okd/Readme.md

 Build the container via `oc apply -k build`.
 You've got an ImageStream `postgres-patroni:latest` after the build!

+## Comments

+- The 2 ConfigMaps are holding the actual leader in an annotation and the other the config also in an annotation!

 ---
 Peter Pfläging <peter@pflaeging.net>